Leadership and Staff

 Executive Director

-A native of Canton, Ohio, Mark has previously served as the Executive Director of Friends of the Blue Ridge Parkway, in Roanoke, Virginia, as well as Vice President of a Christian humanitarian organization, in Forest, Virginia.
+A native of Canton, Ohio, Mark previously served as the Executive Director of Friends of the Blue Ridge Parkway, in Roanoke, Virginia, as well as Vice President of a Christian humanitarian organization, in Forest, Virginia.
+Mark joined FJPM in 2021 and is responsible for the operations, external relations, and programming within the ministry.
 He holds a Master of Education Degree in Education Administration from Grand Canyon University, as well as a Bachelor of Science Degree in Communications from Liberty University and Secondary Education licensure from the University of Lynchburg.
 Mark and his wife, Nikki, have two sons, Adam and Colton.
+The Hogseds are members of Center Grove Baptist Church.

 Senior Chaplain